The Great Branding Disaster

 It is kind of like being hired to coach a football team just before mid-season with only a few players able to take the field.
 You can try, but it’s an uphill battle.
 But, we jumped in and developed a decent campaign logo, backed by a lot of visual psychology and symbolism.
 Next, we hammered out a slogan that resonated with the campaign staff, the candidate and brought good reactions from audiences.
 We designed business cards, flyers, handouts, door hangers, signage, and a website.
 We redefined some of the candidate’s platform to align him better with the large and powerful senior citizen’s bloc (it is Florida, remember).
 All was going well…right?

-Well, no. There was some in-fighting among the inner circle of volunteers as to who would be the campaign manager.
+Well, no. And here is where the great branding disaster started.
+There was some in-fighting among the inner circle of volunteers as to who would be the campaign manager.
 As a consulting company, we stayed out of it, but cautioned the candidate that it was critical that there be management of his image materials so that his “brand” would grow in stature and become as much of a household name as possible before the primary.
 We offered to manage this aspect of the campaign but didn’t want to handle the volunteers and events since that was already under the purview of several of the battling factions.

 What’s wrong with this elevator?